nrfconnect/sdk-nrf/doc/nrf/ug_thread_ot_integration.rst

 The responsibilities of the OpenThread shim layer are as follows:

-* Translating the data into the Zephyr's native :c:type:`net_pkt` structure.
+* Translating the data into the Zephyr's native :cpp:class:`net_pkt` structure.
 * Providing the OpenThread thread body and synchronization API.
 * Providing :cpp:func:`openthread_send()` and :cpp:func:`openthread_recv()` calls that are registered as the L2 interface API.
 * Providing a way to initialize the OpenThread stack.